wwiecek/baggr/cran-comments.md

 ## cran-comments for baggr v0.7.11 (May 2025)

-Intial three submissions for this version had
-(1) some broken/moved permanently URLs and one documentation NOTE.
+Intial four submissions for this version (apologies!!!) had (1) some broken/moved permanently URLs and one documentation NOTE.
 I hope that has now all been fixed, apologies.
-(2) NOTE on Windows about -Wa,-mbig-obj flags; I removed them for CRAN release
+(2) NOTE on Windows about -Wa,-mbig-obj flags; I removed them for CRAN release (3) Accidentally re-added .Rdata in build folder which inflated tarball size

+These issues have now been fixed, thank you for your patience.

 Test environments, now implemented via GitHub Actions:

-* ubuntu-latest, devel, oldrel1
+* ubuntu-latest, devel, oldrel
 * windows-latest
 * macos-latest
 * generic R-hub configuration (`rhub::rhub_setup()`)